Implementation Guide

 • You do not need to support delayed acknowledgements.
 An acknowledgement packet is sent immediately when data is received, although you can piggyback any data in the send buffer that is waiting to be sent (but you do not need to wait for a timeout to increase the probability that you’ll be able to piggyback data on the acknowledgement).

-• You do not need to support the Urgent Pointer field or the URG bit in the TCP header.
-This also means you do not need to support the SND.UP, RCV.UP, or SEG.UP variables.
+• Urgent Pointer field or the URG bit in the TCP header, as well as the SND.UP, RCV.UP, or SEG.UP variables.

-• You do not need to support the checksum field of the TCP header.
+• You do not need to support the checksum field of the TCP header

 • You do not need to support TCP options.